openalloc/.github/profile/README.md

 All application code is licensed under the [Mozilla Public License 2](https://www.mozilla.org/en-US/MPL/2.0/), except where noted in individual modules.

+Re-useable library code may be under the [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/) or the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), except where noted in individual modules.

+Copyright is held by [@reedes](https://github.com/reedes)’s OpenAlloc LLC, except where noted in individual modules.

 ## Contributing

 Contributions are welcome.
 You are encouraged to submit pull requests to fix bugs, improve documentation, or offer new features.